 The team has reviewed past research into the social and psychological impact of endometriosis on women’s lives.
 This critical narrative review has been published by Human Reproduction Update.
 Further information can be found here.

-For further information about these presentations, including details of authors, titles and abstracts, visit http://www.esrc.ac.uk/my-esrc/grants/ES.J003662.1/read.
+Further information about many of these presentations, including details of authors, titles and abstracts, can also be found here.

 - Access the study team response to the draft guideline here